 A two-day conference at the University of Worcester on 28-29 June 2016

-This two-day workshop is organised by the University of Worcester (UK) as part of the Remote Sensing and Photogrammetry Society’s UAVs Special Interest Group.
+This two-day workshop was organised by the University of Worcester (UK) as part of the Remote Sensing and Photogrammetry Society’s UAVs Special Interest Group.

-The conference will include keynote addresses (Dr Damia Vericat and Dr Lammert Kooistra), oral presentations, interactive poster sessions and an exhibition of sUAS service providers.
+The conference included keynote addresses from Dr Damia Vericat (University of Lleida, Spain) and Dr Lammert Kooistra (Wageningen UR, The Netherlands), oral presentations, interactive poster sessions and an exhibition of sUAS service providers.

 IJRS publication opportunity

 All accepted conference papers will be considered for publication in a special issue of the International Journal of Remote Sensing.
-The deadline for submission of full papers to IJRS is 31 July 2016.
+The deadline for submission of full papers to IJRS has recently been extended to 30 September 2016.
 See further information and submission instructions.

 Registration has now closed